Skip to main content Skip to accessibility

 In situations where multiple contractors apply for one property, the property owner can only give their consent to one of them.
 Once consent is given, the Scheme Administrator will reject any applications from other contractors.

-If the property owner is applying for low income funding due to being in receipt of certain benefits, the Scheme Administrator will check their eligibility with Customer and Local Services.
+If the property owner is applying for low income funding due to being in receipt of certain benefits, the Scheme Administrator will check their eligibility with Employment, Social Security and Housing.

 If the information in the submission is incomplete or inaccurate, further verification will be required by the Scheme Administrator.
 This may result in grant rejection or delay.